Skip to content Skip to sidebar Skip to footer

 Application

 Historically, nettle has been applied topically to relieve arthritis pain.
-While this method has not been proven effective, it is generally considered safe, albeit somewhat painful.
+While this method has not been conclusively proven effective, many individuals report experiencing some relief from joint discomfort.
+The application of nettle leaves can be somewhat painful due to their stinging properties, but this sensation often subsides quickly.

 Scientific Insights